 Figure 4 shows the combined SVF-TVLA on module MBOX from SHAKTI and Mult/Div from Ibex.
 Both modules are responsible for multiplication division.
 The first two plots show AES and SHA-3, respectively, for MBOX, while the last two show AES and SHA3, respectively, for Mult/Div.
-If we compare these plots with the plots from ALU, we observe a similar pattern of leakage, unexpected given the absence of multiplications or divisions in our code.
-Our examination of Ibex's RTL code revealed that the Register File outputs are directly connected to both the ALU and Mult/Div unit, keeping both components active within the processor, regardless of their usage.
-Similar behavior was observed between the Register File and LSU, with leakage patterns on LSU mirroring those of the Register File, even while not only load/store instructions were executed.
-These observations confirmed that even non-utilized components within the processor can become sources of information leakage.
+If we compare these plots with the plots from ALU, we observe a similar pattern of leakage.
+This is unexpected since we do not have any multiplications or divisions in our code.
+Our hypothesis is that there are common connections between the ALU and multiplier modules inside the datapath.